eser/stack/README.md

 const composed = composer(initMiddleware, validationMiddleware, main);

-cli(composed); // will be removed in future versions
+// will be removed in future versions
-               // propably will be replaced w/ export
+// propably will be replaced w/ export const runtime = createRuntime(cli);
+runtime.execute(composed);
 ```